North American Gay Amateur Athletic Alliance: Gay Softball World Series

-Each year teams representing these leagues participate in the NAGAAA Gay Softball World Series (GSWS), hosted each year in a different member city.
+Annually, teams representing these leagues participate in the Gay Softball World Series (GSWS), which hosted each year in a different member city.

 Each member city is allowed to send: (1) an unlimited number of teams in the A and B divisions; (2) up to three team in each of the C, D and E divisions based on the size of the local league, with larger leagues allowed more teams than smaller leagues; and (3) up to two teams in each of the Legends C and Legends D divisions.
 Members cities are encouraged (before change in 2024, each league when was required) to send at least one team to the GSWS each year.